Urban-Meteorology-Reading/Tutorials/docs/source/Tutorials/LidarProcessing.rst

     “c:\\temp\\LidarQGISFUSION\\Fastighetskartan\\by\_get.shp”
     “c:\\temp\\LidarQGISFUSION\\Output\\veg.las” “gvc.las”**

-Sometimes the folder paths are malfunctioning.
+Sometimes the folder paths malfunction.
 If you get an error message, try copying the **by\_get.shp** in the same folder as **gvc.las** and then remove the path from the command.
-Remember that a shape file consists of many files, i.e. you need to copy all files starting with the name **by_get** What you did with the above command was that we took all the points classified as unclassified by the switch **/class:1** and cut them based on our building footprints with the switch **/outside**.
-Examine the results of FUSION LAS viewer.
+Remember that a shape file consists of many files, i.e. you need to copy all files starting with the name **by_get**.
+What you did with the above command was take all the points classified as *unclassified*, with the switch **/class:1**, and cut them based on the building footprints with the switch **/outside**.
+Examine the results in the FUSION LAS viewer.

 Run the same algorithm, but just cut the points that are within the building footprints.
+Name the output **buildings.las**.

 Finally, cut out all the ground points.
+Name the output **ground.las**.
 If you are not able to write the correct syntax, see the solutions at the end of this exercise.

 Now let us create a DSM that includes both land and building heights.
-We do this, use *Processing Toolbox > Surface > Canopy Model* as shown in Figure 8.
+We do this, use *Processing Toolbox > FUSION > Surface > Canopy Model* as shown in Figure 8.
 In this algorithm we can use the switch **/ascii** and thereby avoid creating an ESRI ASCII grid afterwards.
 Instead, an ascii grid with the same name as your **.dtm** file is now created.
 Note that